V4Fire/Client/src/components/form/b-select/README.md

 #### Built-in validators

-The component provides a bunch of validators.
+The component includes several built-in validators.

 ##### required

-Checks that a component value must be filled.
+Ensures that the component's value is not empty and must be filled.

 ```
 < b-select :validators = ['required'] | :items = myItems